CCA Master’s Students Program

 Guidelines and terms

-Participants will be selected by a CCA-Jardin de Métis selection committee.
-Selected candidates will work collaboratively on a common research project, with advising and support provided by the CCA’s Associate Director of Research and Coordinator, Research, in addition to members of an advisory committee.
+Participants will be selected by a CCA selection committee.
+Selected candidates will work collaboratively on a common research project, with advising and support provided by the CCA’s Associate Director, Research, and Coordinator, Research.

 Application

-Candidates for the Summer 2024 Master’s Students Program are invited to submit applications that describe how their research interests, professional endeavours, volunteer experiences, and design philosophies align with the 2024 theme (Second Year).
+Master’s students are invited to submit applications that describe how their research interests, professional endeavours, volunteer experiences, and design philosophies align with the theme.

 All applications must be submitted online through the CCA application portal, and must include: